-When it comes to values, the coming generation of employees has made transparency, equality and sustainability paramount.
-In some respects, for the energy industry in particular, this is difficult since the role fossil fuels will play in the future is still unknown.
+When it comes to values, the coming generation of employees has made transparency, equality, and sustainability paramount.
+In some respects, for the energy industry, in particular, this is difficult since the role fossil fuels will play in the future is still unknown.
 How can we inspire ‘generation Z’ to still choose for this industry?

-Experts are in agreement that we can’t yet say much about how this youngest generation will behave in the work environment.
+Experts agree that we can’t yet say much about how this youngest generation will behave in the work environment.
 Firstly, because the group, born between 1992 and 2010, is diverse: one is a preschooler, while the other is in his or her early 20s.
 Moreover, generation Z is still developing and has not yet fully matured.
 However, there are still a few characteristics that are typical to this group.

 Hierarchy is hard for this group.
 Generation Z thrives in a flat organization.
 Authority is not automatically accepted and must be earned.
 Inspiration is, therefore, the keyword.
 This generation wants to be at the table with the boss, or, if possible, have no boss at all.

 The employee that begins working in 2020 places no value on an office.
 He or she wants to be able to work anywhere and anytime.
 This also means that work and private life will intermingle more for this generation than is now the case, which is something that fits with their desire for independence and ‘being your own boss.’

 The coming decades will be dominated by the entire globe and its concerns, especially for the more ‘global’ citizens who will govern our planet in the near future.
 Generation Z is highly concerned about the Earth’s welfare and its inhabitants.
 Sustainability is of utmost importance and this group is confident that it can make a difference.